-Francis Mendez is a Senior Project Manager with ICF, a professional services and technology company.
+Francis Mendez is a Program Support and Financial Capacity Practice Lead with ICF, a professional services and technology company.

 He oversees national grants and financial management capacity building projects that support U.S. Department of Justice, Office of Justice Programs (OJP) grantees.
 Previously, he served as project director for OJP’s Office of Juvenile Justice and Delinquency Prevention’s National Training and Technical Assistance Center.
 In that role, he led the national brokering, coordination, and facilitation of training and technical assistance resources and services to support juvenile justice and child victimization prevention professionals.
 He also served as national director of juvenile justice for Big Brothers Big Sisters of America, where he led national efforts to expand mentoring programs for high-risk youth.